Table of Contents

 Community colleges enroll a highly diverse population of students who bring a broad range of skill levels to their studies.
 This variety in student skill levels dictates a need for appropriate entry-level evaluation, educational counseling and course placement in order to increase the probability of student success.
 A comprehensive entry-level evaluation and placement program is one component in a total strategy to provide educational opportunities for the ultimate achievement of both student and institutional goals.

 Entry-level evaluation and placement is a systematic process intended to identify student skills and needs.
-Data garnered through evaluation enables college staff to assist students in appropriate choices, determine which educational interventions are most likely to ensure student success.
+Data garnered through evaluation enables college staff to assist students in appropriate choices and determine which educational interventions are most likely to ensure student success.

 Oakland Community College participates in the Advanced Placement Program of the College Board and grants credit with scores of three or higher.
 Credit will also be granted for the CLEP General Examinations and Subject Exams when scores are at or above the 50th percentile.